Linear Communication Model Examples With Pros and Cons

 4. An editor wrote and published fact-based articles in newspapers to create social awareness (Logos).

-5. Receiving a no-reply email from the embassy informing passport has been received(Ethos).
+5. Receiving a no-reply email from the embassy informing that the passport has been received(Ethos).

 Aristotle’s Rhetorical Triangle

 Aristotle described the rhetorical triangle as comprised of three elements: ethos, pathos, and logos.
 Any written and spoken speech is generated to persuade audiences.
-So, the writers and speakers should include the three rhetorical components ethos (speaker's credibility and trustworthiness), pathos (emotional appeal), and logos (logical message or information).
+So, writers and speakers should include the three rhetorical components: ethos (speaker’s credibility and trustworthiness), pathos (emotional appeal), and logos (logical appeal).

-Ethos refers to the information's credibility and reliability.
-It ensures that the information comes from reliable sources and is safe to believe.
-For example, people will consult with an interior designer for office decoration but not with a lawyer.
+Ethos refers to the credibility and reliability of the information.
+It ensures that the information comes from reliable sources and is trustworthy.
+For example, people will consult an interior designer about office decoration but not a lawyer.
 On the other hand, they will consult with lawyers for legal advice.
-Ethos ensures the person credibility who delivers the message.
+Ethos ensures the credibility of the person who delivers the message.

-Pathos refers to the use of emotional appeal to persuade the audience's attitudes, beliefs, and behaviors.
-Pathos taps into the audience's emotions, values, and desires, aiming to evoke sympathy, empathy, anger, fear, or excitement.
-Unlike logos, which appeals to logic, and ethos, which appeals to ethics and credibility, pathos taps into the audience's emotions, aiming to create a strong emotional connection and influence their attitudes, beliefs, and behaviors.
+Pathos refers to the use of emotional appeal to persuade an audience to adopt attitudes, beliefs, and behaviors.
+It is a crucial component of public speech for persuading audiences.
+Pathos taps into the audience’s emotions, values, and desires, aiming to evoke sympathy, empathy, anger, fear, or excitement.
+Unlike logos, which appeals to logic, and ethos, which appeals to ethics and credibility, pathos taps into the audience’s emotions, aiming to create a strong emotional connection and influence their attitudes, beliefs, and behaviors.

 In communication and persuasion, pathos plays a significant role in engaging the audience deeper by eliciting emotions such as empathy, sympathy, anger, fear, or joy.
 By appealing to these emotions, speakers, writers, or advertisers can make their message more relatable, memorable, and persuasive.
-For example, in a speech advocating for environmental conservation, a speaker might evoke empathy by describing pollution's impact on wildlife, stirring the audience's emotions and inspiring them to take action.
+For example, in a speech advocating environmental conservation, a speaker might evoke empathy by describing the impact of pollution on wildlife, stirring the audience’s emotions and inspiring them to take action.

 However, using pathos ethically and responsibly is essential, ensuring that emotional appeals are genuine.

-Logos refers to the use of logical reasoning, facts, evidence, and arguments to support the speaker's position or argument. hence, it appeals to the audience's intellect by presenting rational arguments, data, statistics, examples, and logical deductions.
+Logos refers to the use of logical reasoning, facts, evidence, and arguments to support a speaker’s position.
+Hence, it appeals to the audience’s intellect by presenting rational arguments, data, statistics, examples, and logical deductions.

 What is the rhetorical triangle used for